ONSgeo/sdg-15-1-1/README.md

 **Forest/woodland** all forest and woodland area over 0.5 hectare with a minimum of 20% canopy cover (25% in Northern Ireland) (or the potential to achieve it) and a minimum width of 20 metres, including areas of new planting, clearfell, windblow and restocked areas.
 This differs from the UN definition for which the minimum canopy cover is 10% (or the potential to achieve it)

 **Land area**  is the country area excluding area under inland waters and coastal waters.
-For this analysis, total land area is calculated using Standard Area Measurements (**SAM**) available on the ONS Open Geography portal.
+For this analysis, total land area is calculated using Standard Area Measurements (**SAM**) available on the [ONS Open Geography portal](https://geoportal.statistics.gov.uk/search?collection=Dataset&sort=name&tags=all(PRD_SAM)).
 All measurements provided are ‘flat’ as they do not take into account variations in relief e.g. mountains and valleys.
 Measurements are given in hectares (10,000 square metres) to 2 decimal places.
 Four types of measurements are included: total extent (AREAEHECT), area to mean high water (coastline) (AREACHECT), area of inland water (AREAIHECT) and area to mean high water excluding area of inland water (land area) (AREALHECT) which is the type used for this analysis.

 ### Data
+       Forest/Woodland data - Forest Services (GB) and DAERA (NI) Land area - SAM from ONS Open Geography portal

 ### Methodology